Elena Udrea: Legal problems

 At the beginning of 2018 Udrea had fled to Costa Rica, where she requested the right of asylum.
 Following the High Court ruling, the Romanian authorities announced their intention to seek Udrea's extradition, despite the lack of a treaty between the two countries regulating the procedure.
 On 3 October 2018, Elena Udrea and Alina Bica, the former Chief-Prosecutor of the Romanian Directorate for Investigating Organized Crime and Terrorism, who also requested the right of asylum in Costa Rica, were detained by the Costa Rican Judicial Investigation Department at Interpol's request and brought before the Criminal Court of the First Judicial Circuit of San José.
 A day later, the Criminal Court decided to remand Udrea and Bica for two months pending the presentation of the extradition papers by the Romanian authorities.
 However, she was released from jail on 26 December 2018 following the cancelation of her extradition process by Romania.
 The extradition process was canceled because her six-year sentence in the "Gala Bute" trial had been suspended by the High Court of Cassation and Justice on 21 December 2018 following the Constitutional Court's ruling that all high court's judge panels had not been formed legally.

 Subsequently, Udrea returned to Romania on 8 July 2019, after the Constitutional Court of Romania had decided on 3 July that the three-judge panels who tried corruption cases were also illegal because not all judges in these panels were specialized in corruption.
-As of November 2022, Udrea is serving her 6-year sentence at Târgșor Prison.

 In July 2020, the Romanian businessman Radu Budeanu admitted having intermediated a bribe from another businessman (whose identity remains unknown) to Udrea.
 The bribe was meant to make Udrea help the businessman renew long-term contracts between his commercial energy companies and the state-owned company Hidroelectrica.
 Although he initially promised Udrea US$5 million, Budeanu claimed to have intermediated several payments summing up to $3.8 million between November 2011 and February 2012.
+After Udrea's arrest in April 2022, Silvia Uscov became her main lawyer.
+On 25 October, Uscov told HotNews that Udrea based on the ÎCCJ's ruling five days earlier would be released from the Hidroelectrica case and the case regarding the financing of then-president Traian Băsescu's successful re-election campaign for the 2009 presidential election.
+After serving her sentence at Târgșor Prison, Udrea was conditionally released on 17 July 2025.